Connect with others who understand.

 • “I recently started getting weird bruises and am having a psoriasis flare right now.”

-If you bruise easily, talk to your health care provider.
-It could be a sign of an underlying medical issue or nothing to worry about at all.
+If you bruise easily, talk to your healthcare provider.
+It could be a sign of an underlying medical issue — or it may be nothing to worry about.
 It might also be a side effect of your psoriasis treatment.

 Side Effects of Psoriasis Treatments